ozoidemi/ePaper_guest_dashboard/README.md

 To do so, just use the Terminal add-on.

-If you don't have it already, then go to *Settings -> Add-ons -> Add-on Store" and look for the Advanced SSH & Web Terminal.
+If you don't have it already, then go to *Settings -> Add-ons -> Add-on Store* and look for the Advanced SSH & Web Terminal.

 Once its up, run the following command.